JohanBendz/com.ifttt/README.md

 ### IFTTT App

 This app lets you connect your IFTTT recipes with Homey!
-Checkout our [IFTTT Channel](https://ifttt.com/homey) to get started!
+Checkout Homey's [IFTTT Channel](https://ifttt.com/homey) to get started!